DUNE/computing-basics/_episodes/03-data-management.md

 `FHICL_FILE_PATH`
 `FW_SEARCH_PATH`

-Also the PYTHONPATH describes where Python modules will be loaded from.
+Also, the PYTHONPATH describes where Python modules will be loaded from.

 ### UPS basic commands